mainlp/germanic-lrl-corpora/README.md

-# Corpora for Germanic low-resource languages and dialects
+# A Survey of Corpora for Germanic low-resource languages and dialects

 You can read more about this corpus collection here: *(link TBD)*.
 If you find this overview useful for your research, please cite:
 ```
-citation TBD
+@inproceedings{blaschke-etal-2023-survey,
+    title = "A Survey of Corpora for {G}ermanic Low-Resource Languages and Dialects",
+    author = "Blaschke, Verena and Sch{\"u}tze, Hinrich and Plank, Barbara",
+    booktitle = "Proceedings of the 24th Nordic Conference on Computational Linguistics (NoDaLiDa)",
+    year = "2023",
+}
 ```

 Language varieties: